emlarson/emlarson.github.io/README.md

 ### Edit and save a change to the codebase

-1. Visit the following website URL in your web browser to open a place where you can edit the codebase, known as an "IDE":
+1. Visit the following website URL in your web browser to open a place _(known as an "IDE")_ where you can edit the "`index.md`" file buried within the codebase:
-    * Take the phrase "`https://github.dev/your-username/your-username.github.io`" and replace "`your-username`" with your actual GitHub username.
+    * Take the phrase "`https://github.dev/your-username/your-username.github.io/blob/main/pages/index.md`" and replace "`your-username`" with your actual GitHub username.
-    * So, if your GitHub username is `awesomecoder`, you'll want to visit the web page "**`https://github.dev/awesomecoder/awesomecoder.github.io`**" instead of "`https://github.dev/your-username/your-username.github.io`".
+    * So, if your GitHub username is `awesomecoder`, you'll want to visit the web page "**`https://github.dev/awesomecoder/awesomecoder.github.io/blob/main/pages/index.md`**" instead of "`https://github.dev/your-username/your-username.github.io`/blob/main/pages/index.md".
-1. In the mostly-left-hand pane labeled "**Explorer**", expand the caret labeled "`pages`" and click the item labeled "`index.md`" to open the file named "`index.md`" for editing in the right-hand pane of the website.
+1. In the right-hand pane of the website, you should see a file-editing interface with a tab at the top labeled "`index.md`" whose body contains the following _(if you don't see it within a minute, close the browser tab and try again -- sometimes the system hangs a bit)_:
+    ```md
+    ---
+    permalink: /index.html
+    title: Tiny Jekyll web site home page
+    layout: fancy_announcement
+    ---

+    Hello, world
+    ```
 1. Toward the bottom of that file, delete the word "`world`" from the phrase "`Hello, world`" and type your own name in its place.
 Within a few seconds of the moment that you stop typing, this web site will auto-save your work as if you had clicked "File -> Save" in a desktop text editor _(much like Google Docs auto-saves your work when you pause typing)_.
 1. In a new web browser tab, visit the following website URL in your web browser and note that it still says "Hello, world" and does not yet contain your name:
     * Take the phrase "`https://raw.github.com/your-username/your-username.github.io/main/pages/index.md`" and replace "`your-username`" with your actual GitHub username.